Deep vein thrombosis (DVT) is a blood clot that develops within a deep vein in the body, usually in the leg.

 Read more about the complications of DVT.

-Each year, DVT affects around one person in every 1,000 in the UK.
+Each year, DVT affects around 1 person in every 1,000 in the UK.

 Anyone can develop DVT, but it becomes more common over the age of 40.
 As well as age, there are also a number of other risk factors, including: